Plugins

 This page contains an overview of official and unofficial Javalin plugins.
 If you find an issue with a plugin and the plugin owner refuses to address it, please report it on GitHub (link in plugin card).

-OpenAPI Annotation Processor (by @dzikoysk)
+OpenAPI Annotation Processor Created by @dzikoysk

 This OpenAPI plugin replaces the old DSL + annotation setup that was available before Javalin 5.
 Features: